 UK Español Italiano Dansk Finnish Deutsch

-Sitting on a coach on the way home from London, I was eating a meal that included roasted chestnuts.
-Opposite me were a couple of people eating sandwiches.
-I started to think about the different foods we were eating.
+Once, when sitting on a coach on the way back home from London, Ken Fern was eating a meal that included roasted chestnuts, and noticed a couple of people opposite eating sandwiches.
+He started to think about the different foods being eaten.
 Nutritionally they were somewhat similar, both chestnuts and wheat being good sources of carbohydrate, though the chestnuts are rather lower in protein.
-I then thought about the work involved in growing, harvesting and utilizing each of these foods.
+But of course there are big differences in the work involved in growing, harvesting and utilizing each of these foods.

 This is all so much extra work, particularly when you consider that, even with all this effort put into growing it, the yields of wheat will still be less than the yields of chestnuts could be from the same area of ground.
-It made me wonder why on earth people had fallen into the trap of growing annual crops.
+It makes you wonder why on earth people had fallen into the trap of growing annual crops.

-When you go on to consider the wider effects of growing annual crops such as wheat compared with tree and other perennial crops then the issue seems to move from the farcical to the totally ridiculous.
+When you go on to consider the wider effects of growing annual crops such as wheat compared with tree and other perennial crops the differences become more marked.
 Not only have we given ourselves so much extra work for lower returns, we have also devised a method of growing our food that is extremely damaging to our environment and to all the plants and creatures that live in it (which includes us of course).

 It can be argued that yields of wheat have increased dramatically in the last 100 years, from around 1 ton per acre at the beginning of the century to 3 tons or more now.
 But is this sustainable?
 No it is not!
 In fact when you take into account all the energy that is expended in making the farm machinery, in fuelling it, in making the fertilisers etc. and all the other things that need to be done in order to produce the food, far more energy is actually used up in growing the food than the food itself yields in energy!
-This ridiculous state of affairs is only possible due to the current abundance of fossil fuels, but how long are they going to last?
+This ridiculous state of affairs has been made possible by the use of relatively inexpensive fossil fuels.
+But it is widely predicted that competition for fossil fuel inputs will intensify and therefore that there will be occasions when oil, gas, coal or electricity will be rationed and therefore pretty much unavailable regardless of price.

-Let us now look at a native woodland.
-Who feeds this with artificial fertilisers?
-Who sprays fungicides?
-Who applies the herbicides and why isn't everything eaten up by insects?
+Let's now look at native woodland.
+No-one feeds a natural woodland with artificial fertilisers, or sprays it with herbicides or fungicides.
+So why don’t insects eat everything up?
 Year after year the woodland produces masses of plant growth feeding a host of mammals, birds and insects.
 A wide range of plants grow side by side, sometimes competing but more often occupying subtly different niches in the woodland.
 For example, some plants will have deep root systems and these will obtain many of their nutrients from deep down in the soil in areas beyond the reach of other plants.
 When their leaves die in the autumn many of these nutrients will be made available to other members of the plant community.
 Other plants will have shallower root systems and these will obtain their nutrients from nearer the soil surface.
 Similarly, there will be gradations of height in the woodland, some of the plants will be tall trees, some will be small trees or shrubs, there will be climbers making their way up the trunks of the trees, smaller perennials able to grow in the shade of the trees will be found on the woodland floor.
 Some of the smaller plants will come into growth early in the year, before the trees have leafed out, and will complete most of their life-cycle by early summer.
 Thus there are different niches for plants to occupy in the soil, above the ground and in time.

-The canopy of trees creates a sheltered and more stable environment inside the woodland.
-Temperature fluctuations are less extreme than in an open field, there is less wind and frost and so plants are less subject to the vagaries of our weather.
-Because of all the different available habitats there is a wide range of creatures able to live in the woodland and the more diverse the numbers of species that live in an eco-system, the more stable it becomes.
-The force of the rain is broken by the trees and the rich carpet of organic matter in a woodland absorbs the rain and allows it to drain into the soil and enhance the water table instead of running off into the rivers and thence to the sea, taking valuable soil and nutrients with it.
+The canopy of trees creates a sheltered and relatively stable environment inside the woodland.
+Temperature fluctuations are less extreme than in an open field, there is less wind and frost and so plants are less subject to the vagaries of weather.
+Because of all the different available habitats there is a wide range of creatures able to live in the woodland, and the more diverse the numbers of species that live in an eco¬system, the more stable it becomes.
+The force of the rain is broken by the trees and the rich carpet of organic matter in a woodland absorbs the rain and allows it to drain into the soil and enhance the water table, instead of running off into the rivers and thence to the sea, taking valuable soil and nutrients with it.

-There are various fungal and bacterial activities taking place on the root systems of the woodland plants which increase the abilities of plants to take up nutrients from the soil and also produce nutrients for all the plants to utilise.
-Recent research has demonstrated that the greater the diversity of plants growing in an area then the greater the total amount of growth that takes place.
-Thus we see that a woodland is not only self-sustaining and highly productive, it can also lead to a gradual build-up of fertility, unlike annually cultivated soil which needs constant inputs if it is to remain fertile.
+There are various fungal and bacterial activities taking place on the root systems of the woodland plants that increase the abilities of plants to take up nutrients from the soil and also produce nutrients for all the plants to utilise.
+Research has demonstrated that the greater the diversity of plants growing in an area then the greater the total amount of growth that takes place.
+Thus a woodland is not only self-sustaining and highly productive, it can also lead to a gradual build-up of fertility, unlike annually cultivated soil which needs constant inputs if it is to remain fertile.

 The value of diversity.

-There was an article in the Spring 1994 edition of 'Kew' magazine.
-It was talking about a group of chimpanzees that live in a small area of forest, called Gombe, in Africa.
+There was an article in a 1994 edition of ‘Kew’ magazine talking about a group of chimpanzees that live in a small area of forest, called Gombe, in Africa.
 The forest is a reserve and is surrounded by cultivated land.
-The article continued:-
+The article continued:

 'Outside Gombe, the local people are struggling to live off perhaps 30 different types of foods, mostly introduced species of plants grown in drought conditions on easily eroded soils....
 But the chimps seem to be expert botanists, knowing exactly where and when the next crop of fruit will be.
 There may be only six major plant foods each month but, over the year, more than 150 species are used.
 Some of the fruits they eat are delicious and they can certainly teach us a great deal about a balanced diet and preventative health-care.
 But although a lot is known about the chimps' social behaviour, our understanding of their botanical knowledge and its significance to us is in its infancy.
 Few of their food plants have been tested for nutrients or medicinal properties.'

-It seems that the chimpanzees are more intelligent than we are!
+In this respect there seems little doubt that the chimpanzees are more intelligent than we are!

 Selecting the plants.